HugoWLA/Crypto_Arb_Program/README.md

-# Crypto_Arb_Program
+# *Crypto_Arb_Program*
-A program designed to capitalize on arbitrage opportunities in crypto
+A program designed to capitalize on arbitrage opportunities in crypto.